 Our optimizer's initial choice of execution strategy for a task may of course be far from optimal, since this choice is made without accurate parameter estimates for the token and document degree distributions.
 Therefore, as documents are retrieved and tokens are extracted using this initial execution strategy, the optimizer updates the distribution parameters using the techniques of Sections 6.1.1 through 6.1.4, checking the robustness of the new estimates using cross-validation.
+We consider an estimate robust if the standard deviation of the estimated values is less than 10% of the corresponding mean.

-At any point in time, if the estimated execution time for reaching the target recall, $Time(\mathcal{S}, D)$ , of a competing strategy $\mathcal{S}$ is smaller than that of the current strategy, then the optimizer switches to executing the less expensive strategy, continuing from the execution point reached by the current strategy.
+At any point in time, if the estimated execution time for reaching the target recall, Time(S, D), of a competing strategy S is smaller than that of the current strategy, then the optimizer switches to executing the less expensive strategy, continuing from the execution point reached by the current strategy.
 In practice, we refine the statistics and reoptimize only after the chosen strategy has processed N documents.
-(In our experiments, we set N=100.)
+(In our experiments, we set N = 100.)
 Figure 12 summarizes this algorithm.